Apollo (1819 ship): Career

+Fate

-FateApollo was on a voyage from Dundee to Montreal when a gale on 19 September 1846 in the Atlantic Ocean (45°51′N 35°18′W) turned into a hurricane that washed a boy overboard and so damaged her that she was in danger of foundering.
+Apollo was on a voyage from Dundee to Montreal when a gale on 19 September 1846 in the Atlantic Ocean (45°51′N 35°18′W) turned into a hurricane that washed a boy overboard and so damaged her that she was in danger of foundering.
 On 24 September the schooners Victoria and Paragon rescued the passengers and crew; Victoria took 23 to Waterford and Paragon took the rest.
 LR for 1846 carried the annotation "Abandoned" by her name.

 Her hulk was reportedly last sighted on 12 December at 29°N 20°W. However, this may have been the wreck of another Apollo that was lost in December.